aws-solutions-library-samples/guidance-for-dynamic-game-npc-dialogue-on-aws/README.md

 An Unreal Engine sample project, [AmazonPollyMetaHuman](https://artifacts.kits.eventoutfitters.aws.dev/industries/games/AmazonPollyMetaHuman.zip), has been provided for download.
 This sample [MetaHuman digital character](https://www.unrealengine.com/en-US/digital-humans) can be used to showcase dynamic NPC dialog.
 Use the following steps to integrate the sample MetaHuman with the deployed guidance infrastructure:

-1. Download, and extract the [AmazonPollyMetaHuman](https://artifacts.kits.eventoutfitters.aws.dev/industries/games/AmazonPollyMetaHuman.zip) zipped Unreal Engine project.
-2. Follow the `README.md` file, to get an overview of the sample project, and the prerequisites configured.
-3. From the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home) in your AWS, click the deployed infrastructure stack.
-Select the `Outputs` tab, and capture the values for `TextApiEndpointUrl`, and `RagApiEndpointUrl`.
+1. From the [CloudFormation console](https://console.aws.amazon.com/cloudformation/home) in your AWS, click the deployed `QA` stack.
+For example, if your `WORKLOAD_NAME` parameter is `Ada`, CloudFormation will reflect that `Ada-QA` as the deployed `QA` stack.
+2. Select the `Outputs` tab, and capture the values for `TextApiEndpointUrl`, and `RagApiEndpointUrl`.
+3. Download, the [AmazonPollyMetaHuman](https://artifacts.kits.eventoutfitters.aws.dev/industries/games/AmazonPollyMetaHuman.zip) zipped Unreal Engine project.
+4. Extract the `AmazonPollyMetaHuman` project folder to the `Unreal Projects` folder of the Unreal Engine development environment.
-4. Launch Unreal Engine and open the sample project, by following the sample project [README](assets/AmazonPollyMetaHuman/README.md).
+5. Launch Unreal Engine 4.27, and open the `AmazonPollyMetaHuman` sample project.
-5. Using the Unreal Editor, select `File` --> `Generate Visual Studio Code Project` to use VS Code for editing source code.
+6. Using the Unreal Editor, select `File` --> `Generate Visual Studio Code Project` to use VS Code for editing source code.
-6. Using the Unreal Editor, select `File` --> `Open Visual Studio Code` to open the project for code editing.
+7. Using the Unreal Editor, select `File` --> `Open Visual Studio Code` to open the project for code editing.
-7. In VS Code, open the `/Source/AmazonPollyMetaHuman/Private/Private/SpeechComponent.cpp` file for editing.
+8. In VS Code, open the `/Source/AmazonPollyMetaHuman/Private/Private/SpeechComponent.cpp` file for editing.
-8. Navigate to the following code section, and replace the `ComboboxUri` variables with the `TextApiEndpointUrl`, and `RagApiEndpointUrl` CloudFormation outputs.
+9. Navigate to the following code section, and replace the `ComboboxUri` variables with the `TextApiEndpointUrl`, and `RagApiEndpointUrl` CloudFormation outputs.
     ```cpp
         void USpeechComponent::CallAPI(const FString Text, const FString Uri)
         {